HowlandLab/DIBS/README.md

 It is important to note that the colouring of the clustering is *not* indicative of the quality of clustering.
+As well, distance between clusters is *not* indicative of quality of clustering.
-Good clustering is qualified by how distinct each group of points is.
+**Good clustering is qualified by how distinct each group of points is.**

 Here is an example of **bad clustering**: